 Now over to you…

 PREPARING A CPA INDEX WILL TAKE YOU QUITE A LONG TIME.
 But, this is ‘studying’ not ‘reading’ and this is how you end up learning the material really well and not ‘forgetting’ it as soon as you put the book down.

 Then – when you start revising for your exam – you will have a detailed index – in your own words, and it will sink in much deeper than ever before.

 We are the Official Learning Partner of CPA Australia, and have highly qualified CPAs creating and delivering innovative content including live webinars, video tutorials, PDF resources to download and practice exams.

->

-> Your CPA Guided Learning Support is free in Semester 2 2019.
+Our resources are available as Guided Learning via MYOL.
 It’s part of your tuition fees.
 Just go to CPA my online learning, select the subject you are enrolled in and find our link under the heading Guided Learning Support.
 It’s really that easy!